Twist333d/omni-claude/feature_scoping/implement-chunking-az-19.md

    - handle_errors()

 ## Implementation considerations
-- Use the markdown library for parsing and maintaining document structure
+- Use regex for identifying main headings with both dashes and equals signs
-- Implement a flexible chunking strategy that respects markdown structure and code blocks
+- Implement token counting using a suitable library (tiktoken)
+- Ensure code blocks are not split across chunks
-- Implement simple error handling and logging
+- Implement error handling and logging for edge cases
-- Create a focused test script for initial validationn

 ## Test script
 Create a simple script that:
 - Loads the file from src/document_ingestion/crawling/data/raw/{filename}.json
 - Processes the content using the implemented chunking logic
-- Generates summaries for each chunk
+- Generates summaries for each chunk using Claude 3 Haiku
 - Outputs the processed chunks to data/processed/{filename}.json
-- Performs basic validation checks on the output
+- Performs validation checks on the output

+# Iterations
+## Iteration #1 comments
+Handling of equals sign (=) for main headings:
+Your current implementation doesn't handle main headings underlined with equals signs.
+The "Python Client Library" section is missing from the chunks because it uses "===" instead of dashes.
+Chunk size control:
+Some chunks (like "Fetch data" and "Call a Postgres function") are quite large and might benefit from further splitting based on a maximum token or character count.
+Subheading preservation:
+While we're not creating separate sub-chunks, it might be beneficial to preserve the structure of subheadings within the content, perhaps by adding an additional field in the chunk object for a list of subheadings.
+Validation:
+Add a validation step to ensure that all content from the original markdown is present in the chunked output, and that no information is lost in the process.